af001/DizzyParrot/README.md

 #### Start the LP
 ```
 # Make sure to set the common name as 'localhost'.
-If you don't, you may recieve a TLS Handshake error on the LP
+If you don't, you may recieve a TLS Handshake error on the LP.

 cd server; mkdir cert
 openssl genrsa -out cert/server.key 4096
 openssl req -new -x509 -sha256 -days 1825 -key cert/server.key -out